-ADDERALL XR (Mixed Salts of a Single-Entity Amphetamine) and STRATTERA ( Atomoxetine Hydrochloride) Compared to Placebo on Simulated Driving Safety and Performance and Cognitive Functioning in Adults With ADHD
+ADDERALL XR (Mixed Salts of a Single-entity Amphetamine) and STRATTERA ( Atomoxetine Hydrochloride) Compared to Placebo on Simulated Driving Safety and Performance and Cognitive Functioning in Adults With ADHD

-Information source: Shire Pharmaceutical Development
+Information source: Shire

-Information obtained from ClinicalTrials.gov on June 20, 2008 Link to the current ClinicalTrials.gov record.
+ClinicalTrials.gov processed this data on August 23, 2015 Link to the current ClinicalTrials.gov record.

 Condition(s) targeted: Attention Deficit Disorder With Hyperactivity